jetedonner/PlayerStartPlugin/README.md

 2. PSWorldSettings

 ## Installation and setup
-1. Download from Marketplace
+1. Download Plugin from the Epic Marketplace
-2. Enable Plugin in the Editor
+2. Enable Plugin in the UE4 Editor
-3. Set PSWorldSettings in Project-Settings
+3. Set PSWorldSettings as default in Project-Settings
 4. Place PlayerStarts on the map
 5. Set the current PlayerStart in the WorldSettings
-6. Overwrite GameMode pre AActor* ChoosePlayerStart_Implementation()
+6. Overwrite GameMode AActor* ChoosePlayerStart_Implementation()
-7. Start the Game by pressing option + 8
+7. Start the Game and test the setup PlayerStart

 ## Implementation